Joshua Levine

 Project 2

-Multi-Agent Publishing System
+Autonomous Multi-Agent Publishing Localization System

 The Question: Can a system of agents approximate real user research well enough to produce ten genuinely localized ebooks, not ten translations of one?